NitinTiwari1305/-project-outleto-clustering/README.md

 - All observations on which unit_price <= 0 were removed, as we're assuming those are gifts when unit_price = 0, and when unit_price < 0 it's described as "Adjust bad debt".
 - Some stock_code identifications weren't actual products, therefore they were removed.
 - Both description and country columns were removed, since those aren't relevant when modelling.
 - <p align="justify">Customer number 16446 was removed because he (she) bought 80995 items and returned them in the same day, leading to extraordinary values in other features.
 Other 12 customers were removed because they returned all items bought.
 In addition to that, three other users were also removed because they were considered to be data inconsistencies, since they had their return values greater than quantity of items bought, which doesn't make sense.
-These 16 were named "bad users".<p>
+These 16 were named "bad users".</p>

 # 4. **Solution Plan**
 ## 4.1.
 How was the problem solved?